-(1) The municipality must determine the suitable social package for its indigent beneficiaries.

-(2) The social package may be extended to include households where eligible applicants are not municipal account holders and registered indigent households in rural areas.
-The social package comprises of the following:

-(a) Water and sanitation - an approved indigent registered household must receive fully subsidised water and sanitation at a minimum of 6kl per month, including the basic charges for such supply, provided that:

-(i) Where the consumption exceeds 6kl per month the municipality must restrict water supply to the property or must bill the excess consumption used at a normal rate.

-(ii) Where excessive consumption is partly due to leaking or poor plumbing, the consumer should report to the municipality avoid excessive water losses and billing and ensure that a reference number is secured.

-(iii) Alternative water supply (water tanks) is provided to areas where there is no infrastructure within the Municipal jurisdiction.
+- (1) The municipality must determine the suitable social package for its indigent beneficiaries. - (2) The social package may be extended to include households where eligible applicants are not municipal account holders and registered indigent households in rural areas.
+The social package comprises of the following: - (a) Water and sanitation an approved indigent registered household must receive fully subsidised water and sanitation at a minimum of 6kl per month, including the basic charges for such supply, provided that: - (i) Where the consumption exceeds 6kl (kilo litre) per month the municipality must restrict water supply to the property or must bill the excess consumption used at a normal rate. - (ii) Where excessive consumption is partly due to leaking or poor plumbing, the consumer should report to the municipality avoid excessive water losses and billing and ensure that a reference number is secured. - (iii) Alternative water supply (water tanks) is provided to areas where there is no infrastructure within the Municipal jurisdiction.

-(iv) Relief granted for the safe removal of human waste and grey water from the premises is not less than a rebate of 100% on the monthly amount billed for the service.

-(b) Electricity - all approved beneficiaries for the indigent support automatically qualify for Free Basic Electricity whether on 20Amps or 60Amps supply under the following conditions:

-(i) approved indigent registered household must receive electricity fully subsidised at a minimum of 50 kWh per month.

-(ii) where an indigent consumer's consumption of municipal services is less than the subsidized service or free basic services, the unused portion must not be accrued by the customers and the customers must not cash or receive a rebate in respect of the unused portion.

-(iii) indigent households in informal settlements within the municipal jurisdiction where limited or no electricity is available, the municipality must provide alternative energy sources for lighting and cooking.

-(c) Alternative energy - municipality has an obligation to identify a suitable energy sources for its community and ensure its effective distribution to the identified indigent households, it must give energy to the estimated value of R105.22 (2015) as a minimum to an un-electrified indigent household.
-The figure should increase on an annual basis by the inflation rate plus 1.5% or by the figure to be determined by The Department of Energy.

-(c) Refuse removal - approved indigent households must be fully subsidised for refuse removals in the annual budget

-(d) Property rates - approved indigent households must be fully subsidised for property rates as provided in the municipal annual budget and be subjected to the provision of the Municipal Property Rates Act 2006.
-Approved indigent households accounts must have the interest indicators flagged and included in the arrears which are to be written off in terms of the municipal indigent policy.

-(e) Burial Services - approved indigent households must be fully subsidised for burial services as provided in the municipal annual budget and be subjected to the provision of the Municipality's Burial Policy.

-(3) Depending on annual tariff changes and council's resolution, indigent customers must contribute towards the payment of their accounts.
+- (iv) Relief granted for the safe removal of human waste and grey water from the premises is not less than a rebate of 100% on the monthly amount billed for the service. - (b) Electricity all approved beneficiaries for the indigent support automatically qualify for Free Basic Electricity whether on 20Amps or 60Amps supply under the following conditions: - (i) Approved indigent registered household must receive electricity fully subsidised at a minimum of 50 kWh (kill watts) per month. - (ii) Where an indigent consumer's consumption of municipal services is less than the subsidized service or free basic services, the unused portion must not be accrued by the customers and the customers must not cash or receive a rebate in respect of the unused portion. - (iii) Indigent households in informal settlements within the municipal jurisdiction where limited or no electricity is available, the municipality must provide alternative energy sources for lighting and cooking. - (c) Alternative energy municipality has an obligation to identify a suitable energy source for its community and ensure its effective distribution to the identified indigent households, it must give energy to the estimated value of R105.22 (2015) as a minimum to an un-electrified indigent household.
+The figure should increase on an annual basis by the inflation rate plus 1.5% or by the figure to be determined by The Department of Energy. - (c) Refuse removal approved indigent households must be fully subsidised for refuse removals in the annual budget - (d) Property rates approved indigent households must subsidised for property rates as tariff approve by councillor in the municipal annual budget and be subjected to the provision of the Municipal Property Rates Act 2006. - (e) Burial Services approved indigent households must be fully subsidised for burial services as provided in the municipal annual budget and be subjected to the provision of the Municipality's Burial Policy. - (3) Depending on annual tariff changes and council's resolution, indigent customers must contribute towards the payment of their accounts.